Long s: Modern usage

 In linguistics, a similar character (/ʃ/, called esh) is used in the International Phonetic Alphabet, in which it represents the voiceless postalveolar fricative, the first sound in the English word ship.

-In Nordic and German-speaking countries, relics of the long s continue to be seen in signs and logos that use various forms of fraktur typefaces.
+In Nordic and German-speaking countries, relics of the long s continue to be seen in signs and logos that use various forms of Fraktur-style typefaces.
 Examples include the logos of the Norwegian newspapers Aftenpoſten and Adresſeaviſen; the packaging logo for Finnish Siſu pastilles; and the German Jägermeiſter logo.

 The long s exists in some current OpenType digital fonts that are historic revivals, like Caslon, Garamond, and Bodoni.